mikebgrep/foodie/README.md

 ---
 ### Features
    - 🐍Python Django & Django rest framework based
-   - 🛳 Docker image in docker hub for easy deployment ( coming soon )
+   - 🛳 Dockerfile for easy deployment,packages for Raspberry Pi added in the Dockerfile
    - 👨‍🍳 Admin panel revamped with [jazzmin](https://github.com/farridav/django-jazzmin)
    - 🤖 Android application source code for sale on codecanyon ( coming soon )
    - 🔐 Header authentication for easy access managment to the API